SonnyMonroe/mit-2025-hackathon/readme.md

 _March 27, 2025_

 This will allow you to build Lightning Network Apps ("L-Apps") without putting real funds at risk.
 And then convert that app to real Bitcoin/Lightning.

 Tutorial for the MIT Bitcoin Hackathon 2025.
 Register [here](https://mitbitcoin.devpost.com/) to participate and head to the discord to ask questions.

+**⚠️ Tutorial currently under construction.
+Will be "official" on April 1, 2025**

 ### LNBits can be used to:
 - Request and Send payments
 - Create separate wallet for each user/object
-- Every action is available via a simple API
+- Every action is available via a simple [API](https://v1.lnbits.com/docs)

 ### Expectations:
 - **In this tutorial you will learn:**
     - how to get onto a testnet,
     - transact on the testnet in the browser,
-    - build a very simple python app which transacts in a website.
+    - build a simple python app which transacts in a website.
+- **Prior Experience:**
+    - no prior bitcoin/lightning experience
+    - some familiarity with coding is helpful
+    - no installs or computer setup needed if you chose the repl.it track
+    - traditional localhost install if you chose the local/docker track
 - **Duration:**
     - 45 minute - Setup
     - 45 minute - Hello world demo